 4. Loose Cotton Bottoms

 Avoid tight clothes as much as possible.
 Your skin needs to breathe to dry up quickly.
-Loose clothes reduce friction and facilitate air flow in your pelvic and groin region.
+Loose clothes reduce friction and facilitate air flow in your pelvic, groin and vagina region.
 Cotton, as a fabric, enables air-circulation which helps in drying sweat faster thereby preventing bacterial and fungal growth.
 Tight-fitting clothes are a hindrance to air-circulation.
-You need space between the fabric and your body in order to let the hot summer air evaporate and for that, you need to wear loose clothes.
+You need space between the fabric and your body in order to let the hot air evaporate and for that, you need to wear loose clothes.

 5. Bed chills!